 Intimacy.
 This is the path and practice that can be the most uncertain.
 It is a path of risk and reward.
 A path of walking into the unknown.
 It is a path that is neither safe nor easy.
 Yet despite the challenges, unevenness and even moments of uncertainty and darkness, this is the path that has the potential for excitement and transformation.
+Partner Yoga is one option on the path of exploring intimacy.
 It can lead us through spectacular places of inner power—alone and in partnership.

 Our yoga practice is an analogy of the path of intimacy.
 One of the most well-known translations of the word Yoga is “union.”
 How we understand this changes over time, just as our repeated practice of a yoga pose is new each time we step onto the mat.
 A yoga posture reveals challenges over time and facilitates the process of opening over the course of many breaths.
 Our yoga practice also provides a support structure for us to have the courage to embrace intimate relationships.
 Through the practice of awareness and intention both on and off the mat, both in relationship to our bodies and in relationship to our intimate partners, we can learn to cultivate flexibility, stamina, gratitude, patience, listening, trust, and ease.

 Is our Yoga Practice Working?